tectalic/CopyCraft/tests/e2e/README.md

 ### How to run tests using custom WordPress, PHP and MariaDB versions

-The following variables can be used to specify the versions of WordPress, PHP and MariaDB that you'd like to use to built your test site with Docker:
+The following variables can be used to specify the versions of WordPress, WooCommerce, PHP and MariaDB that you'd like to use to built your test site with Docker:

 - `WP_VERSION`
+- `WC_VERSION`
 - `TRAVIS_PHP_VERSION`
 - `TRAVIS_MARIADB_VERSION`

 The full command to build the site will look as follows:

 ```
-TRAVIS_MARIADB_VERSION=10.5.3 TRAVIS_PHP_VERSION=7.4.5 WP_VERSION=5.4.1 npm run docker:up
+TRAVIS_MARIADB_VERSION=10.5.3 TRAVIS_PHP_VERSION=7.4.5 WP_VERSION=5.4.1 WC_VERSION=7.0.0 npm run docker:up
 ```

 ## Guide for writing e2e tests